mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 before we can meaningfully perform analyses.
 The tools for this task are often overlooked.

-This post outlines how Blaze explores collections of datasets; that is cases where one entity like a database or file or directory might hold many tables or arrays.
+This post outlines how Blaze explores collections and hierarchies of datasets, cases where one entity like a database or file or directory might hold many tables or arrays.
 We use examples from HDF5 files and SQL databases.
 Blaze understands how the underlying libraries work so that you don't have to.

 Motivating problem - Intuitive HDF5 File Navigation